Firewood: North America

-Buying and burning firewood that was cut only a short distance from its final destination prevents the accidental spread of invasive tree-killing insects and diseases.
+Buying and burning firewood that was cut only a short distance from its final destination helps prevent the accidental spread of invasive tree-killing insects and diseases.

+Nigeria

+Due to its affordability, firewood in Nigeria is used for various purposes, such as for the preparation of food, particularly in traditional stoves, as well as for heating, charcoal production, and cultural and religious practices.
+Firewood is also often used in small-scale and artisanal production processes.

 Preparing

 In most parts of the world, firewood is only prepared for transport at the time it is harvested.
-Then it is moved closer to the place where it will be used as fuel and prepared (split, seasoned, etc...) there.
-The process of making charcoal from firewood can take place at the place the firewood is harvested.
+Then it is moved closer to the place where it will be used as fuel and prepared (split, seasoned, etc.) there.
+The process of making charcoal from firewood can take place at the place where the firewood is harvested.

-Most firewood also requires splitting, which also allows for faster seasoning by exposing more surface area.
+Most firewood also requires splitting, which allows for faster seasoning by exposing more surface area.
 Today, most splitting is done with a hydraulic splitting machine, but it can also be split with a splitting maul or a wedge and sledge hammer.
 Some steel wedges have an angled blade so the mechanical advantage increases with depth.
-More unusual, and dangerous, is a tapered screw-style design, that augers into the wood, splitting it, and can be powered by either a power take-off drive, a dedicated internal combustion engine, or a rugged electric pipe-threading machine, which is safer than the other power sources because the power can be shut off more easily if necessary.
+More unusual, and dangerous, is a tapered screw-style design that augers into the wood, splitting it, and can be powered by either a power take-off drive, a dedicated internal combustion engine, or a rugged electric pipe-threading machine, which is safer than the other power sources because the power can be shut off more easily if necessary.
 Another method is to use a kinetic log splitter, which uses a rack and pinion system powered by a small motor and a large flywheel used for energy storage.